Most people with a form of parkinsonism have idiopathic Parkinson’s disease, also known as Parkinson’s. Idiopathic means the cause is unknown.

-It’s not always easy to diagnose Parkinson's, so it’s important that you see a Parkinson’s specialist to get an accurate diagnosis and to find out the best treatment options.
+It’s not always easy to diagnose the condition.
+So it’s important that you see a Parkinson’s specialist to get an accurate diagnosis and to consider the best treatment options.

-Confirming someone has Parkinson’s can take some time as there are other conditions, such as essential tremor (see ‘How long will it take to get a diagnosis of Parkinson’s?’), with similar symptoms.
+Diagnosing Parkinson’s can take some time as there are other conditions, such as essential tremor (see ‘How long will it take to get a diagnosis of Parkinson’s?’), with similar symptoms.
 There is also currently no definitive test for diagnosing Parkinson’s.

-Parkinson’s should be diagnosed after having a consultation with a specialist.
-A Parkinson’s specialist will take a detailed neurological history and examine you.
+Parkinson’s should only be diagnosed after having a consultation with a specialist.
+A Parkinson’s specialist will take a detailed medical history and examine you.
 You may find it helpful to keep a diary or record of your symptoms to help you explain what’s been happening.

-There are many different symptoms related to Parkinson’s and these can vary from person to person.
+Parkinson’s can cause many symptoms and these can vary from person to person.

 Looking for signs of Parkinson’s